Times Square Ball: Post-pandemic, One Times Square renovation (2022–2025)

-COVID-19 restrictions ended for the 2022–23 event, returning to a full capacity for the first time since 2020.
+The COVID-19 restrictions ended for the 2022–23 event, returning to a full capacity format for the first time since the 2019–20 event.
 A major renovation of One Times Square by Jamestown began in 2022, including the construction of a new observation deck, and the conversion of the tower's otherwise-disused floors into a Times Square museum and exhibition space.
-As part of the new attractions, the ball is expected to be lowered multiple times per-day, year-round.
-The ball drop itself has not been disrupted by the ongoing construction, although the numerical sign was briefly removed in 2023 due to part of the work.
+The ball drop itself was not disrupted by the ongoing construction.

-Ahead of the 2023–24 event, construction was suspended in December 2023 to allow for preparations to begin (including the temporary removal of a crane), and staff wore personal protective equipment while on the roof Fontainebleau Resorts served as a sponsor, promoting the 70th anniversary of its namesake hotel in Miami Beach, and its newly-opened Fontainebleau Las Vegas resort; the lighting patterns on the ball featured bow tie motifs, alluding to the use of bow ties as a logo and visual motif at the two resorts, and the bow tie shape of Times Square itself.
+Ahead of the 2023–24 event, renovation was suspended in December 2023 to allow for preparations to begin (including the temporary removal of a crane), and staff wore personal protective equipment while on the roof.
+Fontainebleau Resorts served as a sponsor, promoting the 70th anniversary of its namesake hotel in Miami Beach, and its newly-opened Fontainebleau Las Vegas resort; the lighting patterns on the ball featured bow tie motifs, alluding to the use of bow ties as a logo and visual motif at the two hotels, and the bow tie shape of Times Square itself.
 That year's "Imagine" performer, Paul Anka, had also been known for his performances in Las Vegas.

-For 2025, organizers collaborated with Behaviour Interactive on "Times Square Island", a Fortnite Creative world featuring minigames and a live stream of the ball drop.
+For the 2024–25 event, all of the panels on the ball were replaced by a new set designed and manufactured locally by Port Jervis-based Gillinder Glass; Gillinder had originally been approached by organizers to assist in designing an upcoming seventh iteration of the ball, but it was decided that the company would instead produce a set of panels for the existing ball.
+The panels contained one of two designs, with one featuring an abstract depiction of One Times Square's roof and the ball itself, and another inspired by its then-upcoming wedding chapel Ever.
+Guests were allowed to purchase the outgoing Waterford Crystal panels and assist in installing the new panels—a test for an upcoming VIP experience that would be offered as part of the new attractions.
+Organizers also collaborated with Behaviour Interactive on "Times Square Island", a Fortnite Creative world featuring minigames and a live stream of the ball drop.